 If the date is changed neither Kingswood or the Landlord can be held responsible for any costs incurred by a tenant.

 The deposit required for the property you wish to rent will usually be the equivalent of one months’ rent.
 With some properties the Landlord may state that a further amount is required and we will advise you of this from the start.
-If you are wishing to have a pet at the property and the landlord is agreeable there will be an additional £200.00 deposit required.

 The deposit is to be paid in advance of the tenancy start date and must be in cleared funds via a direct bank transfer.
 We cannot accept any card payments or cheques.